 - design experiences that interest learners.

-The learning activities on wickED integrate the use of Information and Communication Technologies (ICT) with links to quality-assured websites.
-They provide opportunities and support to students as they use computer software in their learning activities.
+The learning activities on wickED integrate the use of digital technologies with links to quality-assured websites.
+They provide opportunities and support to students as they use digital technologies in their learning activities.

 Key competencies underpin learning and teaching.
 Throughout the themes and activities on wickED there are many opportunities for students to develop the key competencies identified in The New Zealand Curriculum.
 Two key competencies have particular relevance: